AndreBacic/Dragonfly-Project-Management/README.md

 - User: A person who uses this app.
 - Organization: A group of users in this app.
 Likely represents a company or team of employees.
 - Project: A task, job, or some kind of work that needs to be completed by at least one user by a specified deadline.
-- Sub-project: A project that is nested inside another one.
-In this document sub-projects can refer to the projects nested within the sub-projects of a project, or as many project branches deep as the users of an organization desire to go.
-- Parent project: A project that has sub-projects.
-In this document, a parent project may refer to the parent of the parent of a project, or as many project generations higher as can be traversed.
 - Comment: A chat message posted in a discussion board on a project.
 - Role: A label given to a user in an organization that defines what they are allowed to do within that organization.
 Section 3.2 defines the different roles a User can have, and the following sections define what those permissions those roles give.
 - AKA: Also Known As